 Changes in the price of the Reference Stock during the periods between each Observation Date may not be reflected in the determination as to whether the contingent coupon is payable to you on any Coupon Payment Date or whether the notes are subject to an automatic call, or the calculation of the amount payable, if any, at maturity of the notes.
 The calculation agent will determine whether (i) the contingent coupon is payable to you on any Coupon Payment Date or (ii) the notes are subject to an automatic call by observing only the closing price of the Reference Stock on each applicable Observation Date.
-The calculation agent will calculate the payment at maturity by comparing only the closing price of the Reference Stock on the final Observation Date relative to the closing price of the Reference Stock on the trade date (as the same may be adjusted upon the occurrence of certain adjustment events described in "General Terms of the Notes - Anti-dilution Adjustments").
+The calculation agent will calculate the payment at maturity by comparing only the closing price of the Reference Stock on the final Observation Date relative to the closing price of the Reference of the Reference of certain adjustment events described in "General Terms of the Notes - Anti-dilution Adjustments").
 No other prices or values will be taken into account.
 As a result, you may lose some or all of your principal amount even if the price of the Reference Stock has risen at certain times during the term of the notes before falling to a closing price below the Trigger Price on the final Observation Date.